 Our team of experts

-Dr. Bea is a highly trained Doctor of Audiology.
+Dr. Spinuzza is a highly trained Doctor of Audiology.
 She has a long track record of consulting with the hearing aid manufacturing industry to further optimize the compatibility of electronics with the human experience of hearing.

 Musician monitors vs. earbuds